Elderberry tincture is a simple way to convert fresh or dried elderberries into a homemade remedy to boost the immune system.

 Next, completely cover the elderberries with alcohol.
 I like to use Smirnoff vodka because it’s inexpensive yet palatable (because remember, you’ll be dropping the tincture into your mouth).
 You can use almost any kind of ethyl alcohol, as long as it’s at least 80-proof (or 40 percent) alcohol — anything lower than this and you begin to lose some of the alcohol’s important antibacterial properties (and the tincture may spoil).

 Never use isopropyl alcohol (rubbing alcohol) for making tinctures; it’s poisonous to ingest and can potentially make you very sick.
 Rubbing alcohol isn’t suitable for tinctures, but it can be used to make herbal liniments for external use (but be sure to label them carefully).
+Elderberry tincture is only used internally, so always use an edible spirit like vodka or brandy (and never rubbing alcohol).

 Give the jar and its contents a gentle shake before storing it in a cool, dry place away from any sources of light (like a kitchen cupboard or pantry shelf).